 Verner E. Suomi Scholarship Award for Outstanding Achievement in the Physical Sciences

-Any graduating high school senior who plans to attend a University of Wisconsin System undergraduate program in the physical sciences; especially meteorology, earth science, oceanography, physics, astronomy, science or math education, environmental science and engineering.
+- Any graduating high school senior who plans to attend a University of Wisconsin System undergraduate program in the physical sciences; especially atmospheric science, meteorology, earth or environmental science, oceanography, or a related field.

-1. High school transcripts through the Fall 2016 semester.
+1. High school transcripts through the end of the Fall 2020 semester.

-2. A completed application form (either Word document, PDF or html form).
+2. A completed application form (fillable PDF with accompanying documentation).

-4. A letter of recommendation from a science/math teacher and/or principal/guidance counselor.
+4. One letter of recommendation from a science/math teacher and/or principal/guidance counselor.

 For additional questions, please contact Maria Vasys at (608) 263-7435 to leave a message

 or email email@example.com